How the Social Nervous System is Toxic for Well-being

 Threat disrupts our individuality / togetherness balance and prioritises fusion. the extremity of togetherness so we think, feel and act as one

-Why the SoNS is Toxic for Well-Being
+Why the Social Nervous System is Toxic for Well-Being

 The purpose of the SoNS is to instigate immediate group action for survival.
 The contagious stress is purposeful.
 Once effective fight, flight or freeze behaviour has removed the threat, the togetherness fusion force is no longer needed.
 Adrenaline drops, SoNS behaviours calm and affiliative relational dynamics that support group stability and quality connection can re-emerge.